 Common pitfalls and how to avoid them

-Vertical slices bring clarity, but there are anti-patterns to watch for.
+Vertical slices bring clarity, but watch for these anti-patterns:

 - The “fat” slice — one slice grows to cover many features.
 Fix by splitting into smaller, single-purpose slices.